 We have recently updated our procedures for the review of independent research fellowships.
 Potential applicants for externally funded independent research fellowships will be considered twice yearly.
 Applications are invited from outstanding researchers who wish to apply for an Independent Research Fellowship, including but not limited to, a UKRI Future Leaders Fellowship, a Royal Society University Research Fellowship or a BBSRC David Phillips Fellowship.

-The next call for applications will be in Autumn with the deadline 5pm (UK) on 1st September 2022.
+The next call for applications will be in spring with the deadline 5pm (UK) on 17th March 2023.

 Shortlisted candidates will be invited to give a virtual seminar to the Institute in the following month.